-The subfolder named K26 (*click*), which is named after Linux kernel 2.6, is the most important.
-Because besides some dedicated builds (meant for just one router model, e.g. the Linksys E2000), it contains the generic builds for MIPSR1 and MIPSR2 routers.
+The subfolder of 2022.2 named K26 (*click*), which is named after Linux kernel 2.6, contains the generic builds for MIPSR1 and MIPSR2 routers.

 MIPSR1 routers are very old; think of ancient ones like the Linksys WRT54GL.
 More modern routers are all MIPSR2.

-The subfolders K26RT-AC (*click*) and K26RT-N (*click*) contain only dedicated builds, meant for just one router model.
+The other folders of 2022.2 named K26RT-AC (*click*) and K26RT-N (*click*) contain dedicated builds, meant for just one router model.